CharlieLaver/curl-service-package/README.md

 # curl-service-plugin

-A composer plugin that provides sinple helpers for calling both REST and SOAP APIs in PHP.
+A composer plugin that provides simple helpers for calling both REST and SOAP APIs in PHP.
 The package utilizes PHP cURL in an object orientated approach.

 To install:
 ~~~